How can I become a volunteer?

 If you’re interested in joining our team of fixers, you would be very welcome.
 Contact us at: firstname.lastname@example.org .
 We’ll introduce you to what’s involved and let you sit alongside an established fixer so you can see how it works.

 Our usual Repair Cafe is currently suspended due to Covid-19 restrictions.
-We are running a limited service – drop off items one week and pick up a week later (see ‘calendar‘ for details).
+Some months we have run a limited service – drop off items one week and pick up a week later (see ‘calendar‘ for details).

 Do you have something that needs fixing, want help with sorting it out?
 Or maybe you currently already know how to fix things and would like to help others learn how to do so?